-2.3a What measures are in place to protect data in transit and at rest?

-CLAIMS is an Authentication Server.
-Encryption at rest.
-Users never leave the VA network; encryption is across the MPLS WAN.

-2.3b If the system is collecting, processing, or retaining Social Security Numbers, are there additional protections in place to protect SSNs?
+- 2.3a What measures are in place to protect data in transit and at rest?
+CLAIMS Assessing is an Authentication Server with Encryption applied across the Multiprotocol Label Switching Wide Area Network (MPLS WAN). - 2.3b If the system is collecting, processing, or retaining Social Security Numbers, are there additional protections in place to protect SSNs?

-Any users accessing CLAIMS are within the VA network.
-CLAIMS has controls in place which provides access to only those who have a need to know and those who create and maintain accounts for users.
-All data is encrypted, at rest and in-transit to VA standards utilizing FIPS 140-2 compliant Advanced Encryption Standard (AES) encryption algorithm.
+Any users accessing CLAIMS Assessing are within the VA network.
+CLAIMS Assessing has controls in place which provides access to only those who have a need to know and those who create and maintain accounts for users.
+All data is encrypted, at rest and in-transit to VA standards utilizing Federal Information Processing Standards (FIPS) 140-2 compliant Advanced Encryption Standard (AES) encryption algorithm.